giancosta86/giancosta86.github.io/_posts/2016-01-03-wildfly-clustering.md

   * resolve the EJB by instantiating **InitialContext** in the **doGet()** servlet method and consequently call **lookup()**

-Unfortunately, none of the above methods will work correctly.
+Unfortunately, neither of the above methods will work correctly.

 The 2 simplest solutions are perhaps: